What Are Contractions?

 |I would, she would, we would, etc.||I'd, she'd, we'd, etc.|

-Since there is a rule to contract the negative form, you might have noticed that won't and shan't do not follow the same rules as others.
-This is because they are formed based on an ancient form of these modal verbs.
+You might have noticed that won't and shan't do not follow the general rule for making contracted forms of negative verbs.
+This is because their forms are based on the old form of these modal verbs.

-Remember, shall and shan't are no longer common in English, especially shan't.
+Remember, shall and shan't are no longer common in American English, especially shan't.

-Some of the interrogative words can be contracted with the to be verb is.
+Some of interrogative words can be contracted with the to be verb 'is'.
 For example:

-In the following table, you can see the contracted forms of the question words with 'be'.
+In the following table, you can see the contracted forms of the question words with 'is'.

 Contractions are used to make the context informal.
-There are also contracted forms of a few phrases that make a text even more informal.
+There are contracted forms of some phrases that make a text even more informal.
 Here are the most common ones on the list.

-- ain't → am not/are not/is not, kinda → kind of
+- ain't → am not/are not/is not, whatcha → what are you

-When we use abbreviations we actually are using one special form for each word.
-But when we use contractions we are using a single word as a combination for another two or three words.
+When we use abbreviations, we are actually using a special form for a specific word or phrase.
+But when we use contractions, we are using a single word as a combination for two or three words.
 Compare these two examples.

 In this example, 'U' stands for united, 'S' stands for stated, and 'A' stands for America